 - Payment: The seller receives payment quickly, generally within seven days to a few weeks, although this varies by company.
 Sellers who work with a house buying company often enjoy flexibility in selecting a move-out date that works for them.

 |How do house-buying companies determine what to offer?
 “Most house buying companies will do a comparative market analysis similar to a Realtor® to determine what your home can be resold for after repair,” says Robert Taylor, an experienced rehabber in Sacramento.
 “They’ll then deduct for commissions, resale costs, and repairs, plus a small profit margin.”|

 What are the different types of house-buying companies?

 Not all house buying companies are the same.
 These entities can range in size, areas served, and business goals.
 Here’s an overview of the main categories of house buying companies you’re likely to encounter in today’s market.

 House flippers are real estate investors that purchase homes at a discount with the intention of remodeling to add value, then resell those properties quickly for a profit.
 House flippers look for specific improvements to boost equity, such as cosmetic updates, mechanical repairs, an addition, or a change to the layout.

 Holly flips half the homes he purchases and rents out the other half.
 He typically aims for a 10% to 15% return on his investment.

 - Certain investors on HomeLight’s Simple Sale platform

 Buy-and-hold companies purchase houses with the intention of renting them to tenants for a profit.
 “Similar to flippers, they will look to acquire properties that offer enough potential equity or cash flow that they are able to make an acceptable return on investment for their owners or stakeholders,” explains Owen Dashner, owner of Red Ladder Property Solutions in Omaha, Nebraska.

-4. Trade-in companies
+4. Trade-in and ‘buy before you sell’ companies

 5. Local investors